mihir-m-gandhi/Adaptive-Traffic-Signal-Timer/readme.md

 * This project was showcased at a national level project competition organized by [Government Polytechnic Mumbai](http://www.gpmumbai.ac.in/).
 View our presentation video [here](https://youtu.be/OssY5pzOyo0).

-* Our paper based on this project has been accepted for publication in IEEE International Conference on Recent Advances and Innovations in Engineering - [ICRAIE 2020](http://www.icraie.poornima.org/).
-View the paper manuscript [here](https://drive.google.com/file/d/164j58YuMQMCqxh2Nld3oxoxCQxBsczKp/view?usp=sharing).
+* Our paper based on this project was presented at 5th IEEE International Conference on Recent Advances and Innovations in Engineering - [ICRAIE 2020](http://www.icraie.poornima.org/) and published in IEEE Xplore.
+View the paper [here](https://ieeexplore.ieee.org/document/9358334).

 ------------------------------------------
 ### Contributors